CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 2. Next, apply for a CSC project by writing to servicedesk@csc.fi (subject: Sensitive data) providing: - a copy of the data permit issued by the Findata authority; - a short description of your research project (name and research field are sufficient); - a list of all the project members, added in cc to the email (please use only organizational email addresses).

 3. Each project member should activate the account's additional security verification (or Multi-factor Authentication) by scanning the QR code provided under _My profile_ in the MyCSC portal.
-For further instructions, see the [MFA paragraph](../../accounts/mfa.md) under the Account section on the CSC user guide;
+For further instructions, see the [MFA paragraph](../../accounts/mfa.md) under the Account section;

 4. Each project member should join the CSC project via the invitation link provided by the service desk and wait for approval;